Updated on 24.09.2016

-KENNEL CLUB INSPECTED AND APPROVED 14TH JUNE 2014
+LAST INSPECTED BY THE KENNEL CLUB 14TH JUNE 2014

 The Kennel name INGELLA has been owned by INGRID YOUNG since 1986.
 But we started showing some years before I attained my Affix, and I owned my first English Setter when living at home aged l5.
 My first Miniature Schnauzer was about 20 years ago.

 Ingella Dusty Gold and Ingella Gooseberry Fool